tenfinney/dao/README.md

 | Junior | 0-2| 0.05 `W3API`, $50 | 0.125 `W3API`, $35 | 0.225 `W3API`, $20 | 0.375 `W3API`, $0 |
 | Intermediate | 2-4 | 0.06 `W3API`, $65 | 0.15 `W3API`, $50 | 0.27 `W3API`, $35 | 0.45 `W3API`, $0 |
 | Senior | 4+ | 0.07 `W3API`, $80 | 0.175 `W3API`, $65 | 0.315 `W3API`, $50| 0.525 `W3API`, $0 |

-We also suggest starting at 25% below your rate for a 4 week trial period.

 \* *Please keep in mind that all final decisions must be approved by the DAO.*